We explain who Joan of Arc was and what her military life was like. What's more. what are her general characteristics and her tragic death?

 The voice began to speak to her two or three times a week , although she did not always understand its message.
 Finally the voice instructed her about her mission in life, which was to lift the siege of Orleans and reestablish the throne of France.

 These voices were later identified by Juana as those of Santa Catalina de Alejandría and Santa Margarita de Antioquia, two of the saints most venerated by Catholicism of the time .
 The first voice to contact her, on the other hand, had been from Saint Michael the Archangel.

 Juana's voices led her to break the siege that had plagued the city since 1428 .
 For this she went to Robert de Baudricourt, commander of a French garrison, to request a small escort to take her to speak with the Dauphin, to whom she had to give a secret message dictated by the voices.

 At that time there were rumors that predicted the salvation of the kingdom by the Virgin of Lorena through a woman (surely the posthumous daughter of King Carlos IV, now deceased).
 Thanks to these popular beliefs and her insistence, Juana achieved her mission: dressed as a man, she was taken through hostile territory to see the prince.

-After various priests and theologians examined her, the prince ended up trusting in the divinity of Juana’s voices .
-He gave him an army of 5,000 men, with the aim of lifting the siege of Orleans, one of the main cities of the time.
+After various priests and theologians examined her, the prince ended up trusting in the divinity of Juana's voices .
+He gave her an army of 5,000 men, with the aim of lifting the siege of Orleans, one of the main cities of the time.